No money? No problem!

-Facials, peels and pricey beauty products are popular with celebrities, but most of us don't often have the money — or time — to spend at a pricey spa once or twice a week.
-But that doesn't mean us 'regular folk' have to forgo all the pampering.
+Facials, peels and pricey beauty products are popular with celebrities, but most of us don't often have the money or time to spend at a pricey spa once or twice a week.
+But that doesn't mean us "regular folk" have to forgo all the pampering.

 There are plenty of ways to look and feel great without dropping a bundle at the spa or salon.
-Here's a look at seven DIY beauty secrets to help you save money while steel feeling pampered.
+Here's a look at seven DIY beauty secrets to help you save money while still feeling pampered.

-1. Glow with homemade bronzer
+1. Glow with homemade bronzer.

-A sun-kissed look can cost upwards of $30 or more.
-But you've probably got all the ingredients for an awesome bronzer right in your kitchen.
+A sun-kissed look can cost upwards of $30 or more, but you've probably got all the ingredients for an awesome bronzer right in your kitchen.

-2. Cook up a signature scent
+2. Cook up a signature scent.

-The price tag for floral perfumes can surge into the hundreds.
-But you can brew up your own floral fragrance for less than half the cost.
+The price tag for floral perfumes can surge into the hundreds, but you can brew up your own floral fragrance for less than half the cost.

 Take a trip to your local florist (or grocer's floral department) and pluck one or two of your favorite flowers from the cases.
-Pluck their petals (about 1 ½ cups worth) and soak them in warm water for a few minutes.
+Pluck their petals (about 1½ cups worth) and soak them in warm water for a few minutes.
 Next, set your petals in a cheesecloth-lined bowl and add two cups of water.

-3. Treat yourself to a blueberry facial
+3. Treat yourself to a blueberry facial.

 Facials are great at helping you feel relaxed while helping to restore and repair tired skin.
 And one of your body's super foods can also be smeared on your face to exfoliate and rejuvenate your skin.

-4. Feed your face breakfast
+4. Feed your face breakfast.

+This could be the smelliest DIY beauty option, but it's also one of the most effective.
 Take one bottle of clear nail polish and add one finely crushed clove of garlic.
 Cap the polish and shake it up, then let the bizarre mixture sit for at least a week.
 Apply one coat as a base once a week and enjoy tough as nails fingernails.

-Wiping off mascara and other make-up doesn't have to break the bank.
-Instead of spending as much as $28 on make-up remover, dab a drop or two of olive oil on a cotton ball and swipe that over your eyes.
-It's a great moisturizer so you don't have to scrub away any residue.
-Plus a bottle that's approximately three times the size of most make-up removers costs at little as $6 at the grocery store.
+Wiping off mascara and other makeup doesn't have to break the bank.
+Instead of spending as much as $28 on makeup remover, dab a drop or two of olive oil on a cotton ball and swipe that over your eyes.
+It's a great moisturizer, so you don't have to scrub away any residue.
+Plus, a bottle that's approximately three times the size of most makeup removers costs at little as $6 at the grocery store.

 As long as you've got that olive oil out, massage one teaspoon into dry, clean hair (make sure to pay extra attention to the ends).
 Dampen a towel and warm it in the microwave for about 20 seconds (it shouldn't be too hot to hold or be steaming, just warm).
 Wrap your hair in the towel so the oil can absorb into the strands.
 After about 20 minutes, rinse with warm water.